kyma-project/control-plane/docs/provisioner/01-01-provisioner-overview.md

 type: Overview
 ---

-The Runtime Provisioner is a Kyma Control Plane component responsible for provisioning, installing, and deprovisioning clusters with Kyma (Kyma Runtimes).
-The relationship between clusters and Runtimes is 1:1.
-The Runtime Provisioner is registered in Compass in the Director as an Integration System.
+Runtime Provisioner is a Kyma Control Plane component responsible for provisioning, installing, and deprovisioning clusters.
+When provisioning a cluster, you have an option to provision a cluster with Kyma (Kyma Runtime), or without it.
+To provision a Kyma Runtime, provide its configuration as **kymaConfig**.
+Runtime Provisioner is registered in Compass in Director as an Integration System.

 It allows you to provision the clusters in the following ways:
 - [through Gardener](#tutorials-provision-clusters-through-gardener) on: